 The details of programmes for familiarization/training of Independent Directors withthe Company their roles rights responsibilities in the Company nature of the industryin which the Company operates business model of the Company and related matters can beaccessed on the website of the Company at the link:http://www.gillandersarbuthnot.com/pdf/policy/Familiarization%20Programme%20for%20Independent%20Director.pdf

 DIRECTORS' RESPONSIBILITY STATEMENT

 Your Directors state that:

-b) such accounting policies have been selected and applied consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March 2018 and of the loss of theCompany for the year ended on that date;
+b) such accounting policies have been selected and applied consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as on 31st March 2020 and of the loss of theCompany for the year ended on that date;

 c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 d) the annual accounts has been prepared on a 'going concern' basis;